GE, AerCap join air leasing businesses in $30 billion deal - WTMJ

 It could mean more pressure on plane manufacturers like Boeing and Airbus if beleaguered airlines chose not to buy planes.
 It could also mean some breathing room for airlines that are reeling from plunging air travel, if they can cut near-term costs through leases.

-GE also said Wednesday that its board will recommend shareholders approve a reverse stock split at a ratio of 1-for-8 and a corresponding proportionate reduction in the number of authorized shares of common stock.
+A combined company would in all likelihood be able to lower its own costs, and extend them to customers.

-GE plans to lower its debt by about $30 billion after the deal’s closing using transaction proceeds and existing cash sources.
-This will bringing its total debt reduction since the end of 2018 to more than $70 billion.
+As for GE, it said Wednesday that it will be able to lower its debt by about $30 billion, bringing total debt reduction since the end of 2018 to more than $70 billion.

+With the new company formed with GCAS, the largest remaining operation in GE Capital, General Electric has largely excised what many industry analysts viewed as a risk.
+That belief existed before the financial crises that almost brought Wall Street to its knees more than a decade ago.

+Culp took the job in October 2018, vowing to continue the transformation of GE.

+“This is the right time to further accelerate our transformation,” Culp said.
+“This action will enable us to significantly de-risk GE and continue on our path to being a well-capitalized company.”

-The company said the rest of GE Capital, including Energy Financial Services and its run-off insurance operations, will transition to GE Corporate when the transaction closes.
-GE will also be allowed to nominate two directors to newly created seats on AerCap’s board as part of a shareholders’ agreement.
+The remainder of GE Capital, including Energy Financial Services and its run-off insurance operations, will become part of GE Corporate when the transaction closes.

+GE gets two directors to newly created seats on AerCap’s board.
+The company also announced on Wednesday a reverse stock split at a ratio of 1-for-8 and a corresponding proportionate reduction in the number of authorized shares of common stock.

 The deal is expected to close in nine months to a year.
 It still needs approval from AerCap shareholders.